 Nevada requires a newly formed LLC to file an Initial List of Members or Managers.
 This is a document that lists the names and addresses of your initial members or, if your LLC is manager-managed, the names and addresses of your initial managers.

-There is a $150 filing fee charged by the Secretary of State, and a Nevada Registration License (also known as a Nevada Business License).
-The fee for both totals $350, which pushes the total state LLC formation fees up to $425 total (including filing fee).
+There is a $150 filing fee for the Initial List of Members or Managers charged by the Secretary of State, and a $200 Nevada Registration License (also known as a Nevada Business License).
+The fee for both totals $350, which pushes the total state LLC formation fees up to $425 total (including the filing fee for the Articles of Organization).
 You have 30 days in which to file the Initial List.
 Late filings will be charged an additional $100.

-LLCs are required to file the Initial List and Business Registration (or Business License) application at the same time.
-Nevada Registered Agent LLC automatically handles these filings as part of every LLC formation package.
+LLCs are required to file the Initial List and the Business Registration (or Business License) application at the same time.

 - $350 – Initial List Filing Fee and Business Registration Fee (Business License Fee)